 I have been at Westminster College since 2006 and am currently serving as an Associate Professor of Mathematics and as Co-Director of the Drinko Center for Undergraduate Research.

 I earned a BS in Mathematics from Bowling Green State University and a Ph.D. in Mathematics from The University of Virginia.
 I spent one year as a Visiting Assitant Professor at John Carroll University before coming to Westminster.
 I teach courses across the mathematical curriculum and am particularly fond of teaching abstract algebra and linear algebra.

-My research interests are in nonassociative algebra, and in particular, I study Jordan algebras and superalgebras.
+My research interests are in nonassociative algebra and number theory.
 I enjoy collaborating with undergraduate students and am an ardent supporter of undergraduate research.
 Here at Westminster, I am very involved in planning our annual Undergraduate Research and Arts Celebration, a full-day event designed to showcase the work of Westminster's undergraduates.